 Every year, thousands of Canadian horses are tightly packed into wooden crates so they can be flown to Japan, slaughtered, and eaten as a raw delicacy.
 Horses are denied food, water, rest, as well as adequate space on long, gruelling flights.
 This causes the animals significant distress and puts them at risk of being injured, collapsing, and even dying as a result of transit.

-An Animal Justice investigation with Japanese organization Life Investigation Agency reveals that most of the flights exceed the 28-hour legal time limit for travel, and damning new official Japanese records show that far more horses are dying and suffering painful injuries and illnesses as a result of these shipments than Canadian government records suggest.
+An Animal Justice investigation with Japanese organization Life Investigation Agency reveals that most of the flights exceed the 28-hour legal time limit for transport without food, water, and rest.
+And damning new records from the Government of Japan show that far more horses are dying and suffering painful injuries and illnesses as a result of these shipments than Canadian government records suggest.

 Photo: Life Investigation Agency